 D&D 2nd Edition Skills and Powers had a mage variant called Channeler, which effectively combined mage and sorcerer (you could learn as many spells as you wanted and cast them all however many times you wanted until you ran out of spell points).
 The only downside?
 You fatigued yourself when you cast a spell (and yes, you could kill yourself this way).
 There was an 8th-level spell called Heart of Stone that replaced your heart with a carved stone one.
 Among other effects, it made you completely immune to fatigue.

-In the 2nd Edition of Dungeons & Dragons the Psionicist's Dimension Door wasn't limited to vertically standing doors.
+In the 2nd Edition of Dungeons & Dragons the Psionicist's Dimensional Door wasn't limited to vertically standing doors.
 Open a horizontal door below your target, put the horizontal exit above them.
 Let them fall for a while (the disorientation effect keeps them from casting or doing anything to save themselves).
 This either ends with the target being cut in half by a closing door or splatting against the floor.
 Good fun.
 Meanwhile the Psi is constantly getting EXP for expending power points.
 That's thinkingwith portals.
 That psionic power was also a popular means of drowning castles with their own moats or, with enough psionicists, the ocean.
 It was also a useful bomb delivery system, magical or otherwise.

 D&D 4th Edition has a large number of infinite combos IN THE CORE RULES: